 Search a word

-To search a word in the trie, loop through each character in the word.
-A pointer node starts from the root node.
+To search a word in a trie, loop through each character in the word.
+A pointer node starts from root.
 If the character is not in the node‘s children, the method returns false.
 Otherwise, the node moves to the child node.
-When the node is at the last character of the word, return the node‘s isEnd value, which can be true or false(deleted).
+When the node is at the last character of the word, return the node‘s isEnd value, which can be true or false (deleted).

 Java